Kaala Teeka: After 5 years

 Kaali (Sargam Khurana) continues protecting Gauri (Adaa Narang) in every way.
 Gauri, being Vishwaveer's only child, is brought up surrounded with comforts, while Vishwaveer doesn't treat Kaali very well.
 She was mistreated by Vishwaveer's sister-in-law Kalyani Jha (Mona Ambegaonkar).
 Vishwaveer's first wife, Manjiri Jha (Dalljiet Kaur), who doesn't have children, adores Kaali and brings her up as her daughter.

 Kalyani plots to kill Gauri to get revenge from Vishwaveer for old matter.
 She kills Kaali first so that she is unable to protect Gauri.
 However, Kaali survives and relates the incident to Manjiri, who decides to make Kalyani pay.

-Kaali and Manjiri confront Kalyani in a temple, where Kalyani ends up killing Manjiri by strangling her and making it look like Kaali did it.
+Kaali and Manjiri confront Kalyani in a temple, where Kalyani ends up killing Manjiri and making it look like Kaali did it.
 When the family finds out, Vishwaveer decides to take the blame on himself and go to jail in Kaali's place, so that Kaali can stay with Gauri and continue to protect her.
 As a result, Vishwaveer goes to jail for 14 years.